The Snow Report

 That said, outcomes are still being shaped early:

-• And the first week on the market carries a lot of weight
+• The first week on the market continues carrying significant weight

 Data source: San Francisco Association of REALTORS® (SFARMLS).
 Statistics reflect single-family and condominium sales within San Francisco County.